UK's Boris Johnson promises MPs 'new golden age' after Brexit | DW | 25.07.2019

 Johnson said preparing for a no-deal Brexit is a "top priority" for his government.
 "It is about having a clear economic strategy in all scenarios," he said.

-"This is the first day of a new approach which will start with our departure from the European Union on October 31," Johnson said.
-It will mark the beginning of a "new golden age for the United Kingdom."
+"Today is the first day of a new approach, which will end with our exit from the European Union on October 31," Johnson said.
+"We will look back on this period, this extraordinary period, as the beginning of a new golden age for our United Kingdom."

 But opposition Labour leader Jeremy Corbyn hit back, saying Britons "do not trust this prime minister to make the right decisions."